Click here to listen to a reading of this blog:

 We also popped into a supermarket once there (which was luckily just five minutes away from our hotel) to pick up some breakfast things, so that we could have breakfast at our own pace and sleep in a little later in the morning, to also help with my adrenal fatigue first thing.
 Planning ahead for food definitely helped and made things much easier.

 The weather was very similar to back home – in fact it was a little warmer on some days than the UK, but we did get snow!

 As I don’t do well with the cold and I (a bit stupidly) forgot to pack my boots, I did get a little cold here and there in my inappropriate footwear, but we made sure to regularly pop in to cafe’s, shops or even toilets just to take breaks from the coldness outside and also make sure I sat down regularly to pace my energy levels.

-Like I say, I took my supplements, had a lie in most mornings, sat down often and ate often, focusing on protein.
+I took my supplements, had a lie-in most mornings, sat down often and ate often, focusing on protein.
 Warm drinks in my hands also helped!

 The Christmas Market itself was beautiful – we visited it every day we were there, but Saturday night was absolutely rammed, so Sunday and Monday night was much calmer.

 Being Germany, there were many tempting treats on offer, including sweets such as chocolate and candy floss, but also alcohol – something I’ve been avoiding since the summer.
 When I saw my functional medicine practitioner in September, she agreed with me that I should probably stay off alcohol for now if it makes me feel as bad as it does, even after one drink.
 But being on holiday, at Christmas, in Frankfurt of all places, I was tempted to celebrate with a mug of glühwein, and although I abstained from it at first, I did enjoy some on the last night and actually did absolutely fine.
 Maybe I’m starting to tolerate it again?
 Or maybe I just got lucky!